OAuth 2.0 Integration Design for MCP Gateway¶

 Security Considerations¶

-- Secret Encryption: Client secrets encrypted using
+- Secret Encryption: Client secrets and stored tokens encrypted using

 AUTH_ENCRYPTION_SECRET